LightSwitch: Passing data between screens - Example 2: Passing an object and avoiding ugly global variables

 For other posts in this series, see our series list.

-In part 1, we did the simplest solution – passing a string to a screen.
-In this post, we will do two changes on the same idea.
+In part 1, we did the simplest solution—passing a string to a screen.
+In this post, we will make two changes to that idea.

 As with each part of this series, the code can be found on GitHub.

-Example 2: Passing a objects and avoiding ugly global variables
+Example 2: Passing objects and avoiding ugly global variables

-The core to learn in this example is that JavaScript is a dynamic language – it is FUNDERMENTALLY different to a static language like C# and those differences allow us produce much cleaner code.
+The core concept to learn in this example is that JavaScript is a dynamic language—it is fundamentally different from a static language like C# and those differences allow us to produce much cleaner code.

-1. We start off again, with a button which we will name Crackle.
+1. We start again with a button, which we’ll name Crackle.

 image

-2. We will also create a new screen, named Rice.
-On the new screen add a data item with the following properties:
+1. We will also create a new screen, named Rice.
+On this new screen, add a data item with the following properties:

 • Screen Member Type: Local Property